3296-01-f19temple/lab5-jordanbanksim-park-salisbury-create-destroy-team/README.md

 implementation, any withdraw() requests to an account with insufficient funds is simply dropped.
 While this allows the program to avoid problematic instances where accounts dip into negative balances, given that this is a simulation, it is a poor representation of how a bank should work.
 This task was started by discussing the above problem in greater detail before implementing a solution.
+To actually fix the design issue, we first create a new method waitForAvailableFunds(int).
+After creating a new sufficientBalance condition on the existing balanceLock, I have the method await() a thread if the account has insufficient funds.
- - Finish this section
+Every time a deposit is made, is use a signalAll() on the sufficientBalance condition to check all waiting threads for an updated balance that may now satisfy the pending funds transfer.

  For the fifth task, we are asked to solve the final issue with the program, a deadlock issue that occurs at the end of the program runtime as a result of implementing task four.
 In the previous task